CIAO-4.18 Docker Image

 Install podman (or docker)

-podman is a open source alternative to Docker.
+podman is a open source alternative to the commercial docker product.
 It is a drop-in replacement.
 It also does not require root/admin privileges to run, and does not require any system services to be running.

-podman is available in most Linux distro’s repositories.
-It is also available for Mac and Windows and comes with a nice Desktop graphical user interface.
+It’s available in most Linux distro’s repositories.
+Also available for Mac and Windows.

 Note: mac will need Xquartz; windows needs an X server.
 Linux wayland users … don’t know.

-In the examples below I will be using the terminal command line to setup and run the docker image.
-We use the variable $docker to reference the command to run,
+In the examples below I will be using the variable $docker to reference the command to run, for podman use

 docker=podman